todd-elvers/groovy-to-exe-converter/readme.md

 ```
 3. If the gradle task `buildExe` was successful, g2exe.exe will be created on your desktop

-Download the latest g2exe.exe file from: [insert-download-link-here].
+Alternatively, you could download the latest g2exe.exe file from: [insert-download-link-here].

 ##Usage
 Add g2exe.exe to your system's path or navigate to its directory and run: